argonne-lcf/HPC-Patterns/concurency/README.md

 ## SYCL

-On SYCL  one can hope to acheive concurency in two main fashion:
+On SYCL  one can hope to achieve concurrency in two main fashions:

 ### `our of order queue`